Pedro Sarmiento de Gamboa: Early life

 At the age of 18, Sarmiento de Gamboa entered the royal military in the European wars.
 Between 1550 and 1555 the future navigator fought in the armies of Emperor Charles V. In 1555 he began his exploring career, sailing across the Atlantic Ocean.
 His first destination was New Spain (in what is today Mexico), where he lived for two years.
 Little is known of this period in his life, other than that he encountered difficulties with the Inquisition.
 He then sailed to Peru, where he lived for more than twenty years, gaining a reputation as a navigator.

+Discovery of the Solomon Islands

-In Lima he was accused by the Inquisition of possessing two magic rings and some magic ink and of following the precepts of Moses.
-He then joined Álvaro de Mendaña's expedition through the southern Pacific Ocean to find the Terra Australis Incognita, which, had Mendaña followed Sarmiento's indications, should have reached New Zealand or/and Australia; but they discovered the Solomon Islands instead, in 1568.
-The expedition failed to find gold and attempts at establishing a settlement in the Solomon Islands ended in failure.
+Sarmiento arrived in Peru in 1557.
+Due to his broad cultural background, he became one of the most relevant figures in Lima, where he obtained the Chair of Grammar thanks to the mediation of the Viceroy of Peru and the Marquis of Cañete.
+Although in Lima he was accused by the Inquisition of possessing two magic rings and some magic ink and of following the precepts of Moses.
+While in Lima, Sarmiento also joined Álvaro de Mendaña's expedition in search of gold and riches that the Incas had spread tales about.
+This journey through the southern Pacific Ocean was to find the Terra Australis Incognita, which, had Mendaña followed Sarmiento's indications, should have reached New Zealand or/and Australia; but instead they discovered the Solomon Islands in 1568.

+On February 7, 1568 the crew reached the Solomon Islands, deeming the island that they encountered first Santa Isabel Island.
+They continued to explore the islands after this discovery; however, they failed to find the gold that they had set off in search off.
+The mission to discover and populate new lands would have been a success had it not been for Mendaña who prioritized returning home over populating and settling the Solomon Islands.
+To this end, the crew returned home landing in Callao on July 22, 1569.

 In order to take credit of the discoveries for himself Mendaña threw the journals and maps made by Pedro Sarmiento de Gamboa overboard and abandoned him in Mexico.
 However, a trial was then held in Lima, with the result giving Sarmiento credit for the discoveries.